Kia Forte Insurance Rates

 Enter your zip code below to view companies based on your location that have cheap auto insurance rates.

-The chart below shows average Kia Forte insurance rates for different risk profiles and scenarios.
+The chart below breaks down estimated Kia Forte insurance rates for other coverage scenarios.

-- The cost for full coverage for a teen driver may cost $4,176 or more
+- The cost with full coverage for a teen driver with full coverage can cost as much as $4,062 or more

-Auto insurance rates for a Kia Forte can also vary considerably based on your driver profile, the trim level of your Forte, and policy deductibles and limits.
+Car insurance rates for a Kia Forte can also vary considerably based on the trim level of your Forte, your driving characteristics, and liability limits and deductibles.

-Older drivers with a good driving record and high deductibles could pay as little as $1,000 a year for full coverage.
-Rates are highest for teen drivers, where even good drivers will have to pay upwards of $4,100 a year.
+An older driver with no driving violations and high physical damage deductibles may pay as little as $1,000 a year for full coverage.
+Rates are much higher for teen drivers, where even without any violations or accidents they will be charged at least $4,000 a year.
 View Rates by Age

-Where you live has a huge impact on Kia Forte insurance rates.
-A driver around age 40 might see rates as low as $690 a year in states like Idaho, Maine, and Iowa, or at least $1,490 on average in Michigan, Louisiana, and New York.
+Where you live has a huge impact on Kia Forte insurance prices.
+A driver around age 40 might see rates as low as $780 a year in states like Vermont, New Hampshire, and Missouri, or be forced to pay as much as $1,440 on average in Louisiana, New York, and Michigan.

 | State | Premium | Compared to U.S. Avg | Percent Difference |